How to Set Up a PC for a Web Based HTML5 Exhibition Game

 Click “Power & Sleep” on the left and switch both “Screen” and “Sleep” to “Never” via the drop-downs.

 This is necessary to make sure the on screen keyboard appears when you select a text entry form (such as a scoreboard entry form) on a touch screen.
-However, even if you’re not using a touch screen it’s worth switching to tablet mode anyway because it helps with locking out access to features such as the Windows task bar when you’re running your game.
+However, even if you’re not using a touch screen it’s worth switching to tablet mode anyway because it helps with locking out access to features such as the Windows task bar when you’re running your game at the exhibition.

 The easiest way to toggle this on/off is to open “Action Center” by clicking the square speech bubble icon in the bottom right of the Windows task bar.
 Then just press the “Tablet Mode” button to toggle it on/off.